berrabe/awesome-flameshot/readme.md

 This shell script, will convert the screenshots taken by the Flameshot program into awesome image.
 This script was built and ported from the Ruby script created by [Bandithijo](https://bandithijo.github.io/blog/memodifikasi-screenshot-dari-flameshot-dengan-imagemagick/)

+**Make sure the flameshot and imagemagick is already installed on your linux system**

 <br/><br/>

 ### 2 - SETUP